top of page

 In 2024, I launched my Career Crafting programme to 1:1 coaching clients.

-In late 2025, we're super-sizing the impact with an organisational pilot.
+In 2026, we're super-sizing the impact with an organisational pilot.
 Could you be our pilot team?

 Interested?
 Get in touch.